 Neurofibromatosis Type 2

-This article discusses NF2.
-These tumors tend to arise in the central nervous system.
-The eighth cranial nerve, which affects hearing and balance, is the most commonly involved nerve.
+This article focuses on NF2.
+These tumors tend to happen in the central nervous system.
+The eighth cranial nerve is the one most affected.
+It affects hearing and balance.

 |Central Nervous System|